We will explore the difference between Fidelity MSCI Information Technology Index ETF (FTEC) vs Invesco QQQ Trust (QQQ).

 FTEC and QQQ are exchange-traded funds (ETFs); therefore, there is NO minimum investment.
 Investors looking to buy fractional shares can use platforms like M1 Finance. ***(Get $50 When You Use This Link)***

 Typically, fractional shares are not available for ETFs, but with M1 Finance, you can purchase fractional shares with no commission.

 Buying fractional shares allows you to maximize your investment.
-You no longer have to keep your money sitting idle until you have enough to purchase a full share.
+You no longer have to keep your money idle until you have enough to purchase a total share.
 This is especially beneficial for shares of QQQ or FTEC due to their high prices per share.